Profit Through Purpose

 together

-We are natural collaborators and intentionally work with others that enable us to have a greater impact with helping social enterprises.
-Each partnership is unique and we look to find ways that we can achieve more together than we can on our own – it’s not just about expansion it’s about synergy.
-We are privileged to have a number of great partners, many of which are listed below, with a few described in more detail, to illustrate how we work together.
+We are natural collaborators and intentionally work with others - this enables us to have a greater impact with supporting social enterprises.
+Each partnership is unique, and we are privileged to have a number of great partners, some of which are listed below in more detail, to illustrate how we work together.

 • LOCAL AUTHORITIES & LOCAL GOVERNMENT PENSIONS SCHEMES